ggerganov/whisper.cpp/bindings/ruby/README.md

 end
 ```

-The second argument `samples` may be an array, an object with `length` method, or a MemoryView.
+The second argument `samples` may be an array, an object with `length` and `each` method, or a MemoryView.
 If you can prepare audio data as C array and export it as a MemoryView, whispercpp accepts and works with it with zero copy.

 License
 -------